arunmenon/open-deep-researcher/README.md

-# Open Gemini Deep Research
+# Deep Research with Mistral

-A powerful open-source research assistant powered by Google's Gemini AI that performs deep, multi-layered research on any topic.
+A powerful open-source research assistant that performs deep, multi-layered research on any topic, powered by Mistral AI via custom RunPod deployment.

 ## Features